-Hometown: Holland, MI
+Hometown: Birmingham, MI

-Favorite Ice Cream Flavor: Ben & Jerry’s Chunky Monkey
+Favorite Ice Cream Flavor: Mint Chocolate Chip

-Best Adjective to Describe You: Classic
+Best Adjective to Describe You: Determined

-In 10 words or less, why should someone want to be a part of this department?
+In 10 words or less, why should a student want to be involved in this department?

 What are your career aspirations/next steps after K?

 I’m planning to take a gap year after I graduate and then apply to grad schools for a Ph.D in Classical Archaeology.
 My dream school is NYU!